poseidon-framework/janno/README.md

 Extract individuals from a Poseidon v.2 package and create a new subset package (uses plink1.9).

 - **filter_file**: Text file with the individuals that should be kept.
-[A space/tab-delimited text file with family IDs in the first column and within-family IDs in the second column](https://www.cog-genomics.org/plink/1.9/filter#indiv)
+[A space-delimited text file with family IDs in the first column and within-family IDs in the second column](https://www.cog-genomics.org/plink/1.9/filter#indiv).
+Only space-delimited works!
 - **input_package**: Path to the input package directory
 - **output_directory**: Path to the output directory
 - **log_directory**: Path to the directory for log files and temporary data